KerbalColonies/Kerbal-Konstructs/README.md

 ---
 What about AlphaAsh?

-AlphaAsh resigned from KSP modding.
-He gave me the permission to continue the development of KerbalKontructs and the modifucation ditribution of his Art Assets.
+AlphaAsh has given us (the KSP-RO team) permission to continue development on Kerbal Konstructs and to redistribute the Kerbal Konstructs assets.

 Old FAQ by AlphaAsh
 ---